 (note the single quote surrounding the option).

-internal mangled name (e.g., _Z4blahRSt6vectorIiSaIiEE
+internal mangled name (e.g., _Z4blahRSt6vectorIiSaIiEE).
+The

 match is done on substrings: if the sym parameter is a substring